-Summary The dumbbell overhead pullover is an intermediate upper-body strength exercise that trains the chest and lats at the same time through a stretch-loaded arc behind the head.
-A 2019 study in the International Journal of Exercise Science found significant EMG activation in both the pectoralis major and latissimus dorsi during dumbbell pullovers, confirming it as one of the few true hybrid pushing-pulling exercises (Marchetti et al., 2019).
-The key is that the movement happens at the shoulder joint, not the elbow.
-You lock a slight elbow bend and keep it locked while the upper arms sweep through a full arc.
+Summary The dumbbell overhead pullover is an intermediate upper-body strength exercise that trains the chest and lats together through a stretch-loaded arc behind the head.
+Primary movers are the latissimus dorsi and the sternal head of the pectoralis major.
+The key technical detail: the movement happens at the shoulder joint, not the elbow.
+You lock a slight elbow bend of about 15 degrees and keep it locked while the upper arms sweep through a full arc.
 Go light.
-Most intermediate lifters only need 20-35 lb dumbbells because the loaded stretch at the bottom does more than the weight on the bar.
+Most intermediate lifters only need 20 to 35 lb dumbbells because the loaded stretch at the bottom does more than the weight on the bar.
+Scale from bent-arm regressions for beginners up to cross-bench or decline bench versions for advanced lifters.

 The dumbbell pullover is one of those exercises that almost disappeared.
-It was everywhere in the 1970s, then it got labeled old-fashioned for a few decades, and now it's showing up in modern programs again because the research caught up with what Arnold and company already knew.
+It was everywhere in the 1970s, then it got labeled old-fashioned for a few decades, and now it's showing up in modern programs again because the research on stretch-mediated hypertrophy caught up with what Arnold and company already knew.
 It trains muscle in a lengthened position.
 And it trains two muscle groups at once.

 Dumbbell pullover muscles targeted diagram showing latissimus dorsi, pectoralis major sternal head, teres major, serratus anterior, and triceps long head highlighted during the overhead stretch position